The Best Martingale Dog Collar Australia

 What this does is avoids any dog who enjoys backing out of their collars to get loose.
 It is also sometimes used as a corrective tool when training your dog to walk nicely.
 Think of it as an added failsafe that gives you more control as you explore the world together.

-This is a very outdated, cruel, and ineffective way of walking training your dog.
+This is a very outdated, cruel, and ineffective way of training your dog to walk.
 The answer to a pulling dog is not to strangle them.
 A martingale collar is a gentler, kinder alternative that still gives you the control you are looking for.

 When Is A Martingale Dog Collar Used?